HEE Training Programme Director Handbook

 Where a doctor in training wishes to increase or decrease their whole time equivalent (WTE), they must make an application providing at least 16 weeks’ notice.
 Any decrease in working hours will be subject to the minimum requirements for recognition of training set by the GMC’s 2017 position statement on LTFT training.

+Typically, DiTs may be required to rotate between education providers to enable curriculum-based training.
 There are many elements to be aware of when planning your rotations - both for short, medium and long-term planning.
 These include:

 - Post management – know your posts, how many you have, how to utilise these to manage your doctors training pathways.
 If possible, use a grid that shows the National Post Numbers (NPNs) that the programme team and Trusts use to identify posts.